-Michelle grew up a farmer’s daughter in Saskatchewan, Canada, where her desire to perform as a singer and actor first blossomed.
+Michelle was born a farmer’s daughter in Humboldt, Saskatchewan, Canada, where her desire to perform as a singer and actor first blossomed.
 Hers was a creative family with a musician father and artist mother.
 She harmonized with her Dad on his favorite country tunes and sang daily with her siblings while doing the dishes and weeding the garden!
 Like many musicians her first public performances were in church, and she performed in the local music and drama festivals where the awards she earned provided great encouragement.

 Post high school Michelle received a full scholarship to attend Dickinson State University in the U.S. studying opera and theatre.
 She followed that as an award winning graduate of the Music Theatre program at Sheridan College in Ontario, Canada.